 The recent news about a corporate service provider who cheated on KYC checks of banks by hiding the ultimate beneficial owners of companies highlights the severity of the risks in choosing a corporate secretarial firm for your Singapore company.
 Not only persons engaged in such deceitful activities can face jail time, but it can also create a lot of bad publicity for you if you had entrusted such a corporate secretarial agent to handle the administration of your Singapore company.

 It is important to pick a trusted and reputable firm as your corporate service provider.
 Unfortunately, not all players in Singapore’s corporate service provider market fit this description.
 Cases of poor service and outright fraud are not uncommon.
-Either due to incompetence or due to malice, sometimes these companies provide advice to their clients that may not be in full compliance with the law thereby exposing the client to legal jeopardy, fines and — in some cases — imprisonment.
-You should be careful while selecting your corporate services provider and work only with reputable firms who have excellent client references.
+Either due to incompetence or due to malice, sometimes these companies provide advice to their clients that may not be in full compliance with the law thereby exposing the client to legal jeopardy, fines, and — in some cases — imprisonment.
+You should be careful while selecting your corporate services provider and work only with reputable firms.

 Main responsibilities of a company secretarial firm